 Cloud backup storage: Public, private and hybrid

 Cloud backup transmits data copies via a network to a remote location.
-The backup storage is hosted on servers owned by third-party cloud service providers, who charge customers based on licensed consumption of bandwidth, storage capacity or number of users.
-Increasingly, offsite data backup equates to subscription-based cloud storage as a service, which provides low-cost, scalable capacity and eliminates a customer's need to purchase and maintain backup hardware.
+The backup storage is hosted on servers owned by third-party cloud service providers that charge customers based on licensed consumption of bandwidth, storage capacity or number of users.
+Increasingly, off-site data backup equates to subscription-based cloud storage as a service, which provides low-cost, scalable capacity and eliminates a customer's need to purchase and maintain backup hardware.

 Varied backup storage media: Where do backups go?

 Magnetic tape is one of the oldest backup storage device technologies, and despite the emergence of cloud backup and high-capacity active archive disk storage, magnetic storage devices remain broadly used across several industries.
-Magnetic tape is suited for archiving due to its durability, high capacity and low cost, but the linear recording system is not useful for random access.
-Tape archiving is designed as a long-term vault, meaning online copies are not available for quick retrieval.
-However, magnetic storage devices persist in enterprises due to increases in Linear Tape Open densities, fueled by the release of the Linear Tape File System.
+Magnetic tape is suited for archiving due to its durability, high capacity and low cost, but the linear recording system isn't useful for random access.
+Tape archiving is designed as a long-term vault, meaning online copies aren't available for quick retrieval.
+However, magnetic storage devices persist in enterprises due to increases in Linear Tape-Open (LTO) densities, fueled by the release of the Linear Tape File System (LTFS).

 A variant of physical NAS hardware is cloud NAS, which is commonly deployed for archive and backup.
 Cloud NAS overlaps with public cloud storage and operates in much the same way.
 The advantage of cloud NAS is data accessibility from any place and at any time, although access speed depends on the network's data transfer rate.